AymanSalman/django-movie-site/README.md

     ```

 3. **Install the required dependencies**:
-    Make sure you have the `requirements.txt` file in the project root directory.
+    Ensure you have the `requirements.txt` file in the project root directory.
 Then, run:
     ```bash
+    cd djangomovie
     pip install -r requirements.txt
     ```